philzook58/philzook58.github.io/_notes/Languages/prolog.md

 ### HO Unification

+see also unification notes

 forall exists forall problems
 Raising vs Skolemization

 ## LF

+see also type thery notes

 LF is of some relation to lambda prolog (being a prologish system with lambdas in it) although with some different aims.
 It is dependently typed (pi 2 I think?) in a way different from coq etc.